Undergraduate Orientation FAQ

 What is the U-Pass, and how can I get one?

-The U-Pass allows full-time students unlimited use of CTA (Chicago Transit Authority) bus and rail transportation each fall and spring semester.
-Currently, the U-Pass benefit is not offered during the summer and winter terms, although the card itself can still be used for full-fare transit during these terms.
-The cost of the U-Pass is $135 per semester, along with a one-time $5 fee for students receiving their U-Pass for the first time.
+The U-Pass allows full-time students unlimited use of CTA (Chicago Transit Authority) bus and rail transportation each semester.
+The cost of the U-Pass is $155* each fall and spring semester, $35* for the winter term, and $115* for the summer term.
+There is also a one-time $5 fee for students receiving their U- Pass for the first time.
 This is a savings of nearly $200 when compared with regular CTA fares.
-The $135 mandatory fee is automatically charged to all full-time students' tuition and fee account each semester.
 The U-Pass is distributed throughout the first week of school.

 What is this I hear about a laptop requirement?